 An MDJ is never required to impose fines, jail time, or other allowable penalties as punishment for violation of compulsory school law.
-6 In the event that an MDJ is considering imposing discretionary fines and punishments, the MDJ should consider whether the fines will disrupt the family unit, cause or contribute to the loss of housing, or push the child into foster care.
+In the event that an MDJ is considering imposing discretionary fines and punishments, the MDJ should consider whether the fines will disrupt the family unit, cause or contribute to the loss of housing, or push the child into foster care.
+The Pennsylvania Joint State Government Commission uplifted the promising practices of "exhausting every available resource" before imposing punitive sanctions and highlighted the importance of including "meaningful family engagement" "throughout all levels of the truancy process."

 Courts are strictly prohibited from jailing parents and students who are unable to pay.
-The MDJ must consider a parent or student's present ability to pay when imposing any fine for truancy and cannot subject a defendant to a fine if he or she is unable to pay.
+The MDJ must consider a parent's or student's present ability to pay when imposing any fine for truancy and cannot subject a defendant to a fine if he or she is unable to pay.
 (See discussion below.)

 Moreover, before jailing parents for their children's truancy, the MDJ should consider whether all other solutions and strategies to identify and address the attendance barriers have been exhausted.
-If not, the MDJ should not jail parents, even when they are able to pay.
+Without such inquiry, the MDJ should not jail parents, even when they are able to pay.
 In every case, the law requires that jailing be used only as a "last resort."